shari-ar/MarketPulseAI/docs/tooling-plan.md

   - Node test runner for parsers, schedulers, and worker orchestration.
   - Snapshot-based tests for popup table rendering to protect export fidelity.
 - **Runtime diagnostics:**
-  - Background logs scoped by symbol + timestamp; keep noise low and prefer structured messages.
+  - Background logs are structured, written to IndexedDB (never the console), and pruned at the 13:00 daily kickoff according to per-type retention windows configured in settings.
   - IndexedDB sanity check: verify `topBoxSnapshots` writes per symbol per session before analysis runs.

 ## Observability for Analysis